 When the government refuses to legislate to limit the number of tourists and international students such that there are enough houses not only for tourists and international students but New Zealanders, also; when this drives up the demand for housing so landlords can increase rental rates, and New Zealanders further can't afford healthy homes - who profits?
 Calling them refugees instead of tourists or students doesn't fundamentally change things (though refugees might be thought to be more desirable insofar as they are likely to complain less).
 The issue of tourists or students is related to the issue of the quality of our housing.
 Housing that is built specifically for tourists or students is only supposed to be temporary.
-It was in the name of tourist or student accommodation that we ended up with large slum boarding house / cheap motel style accommodation with, for example, no balcony space in high rise apartments, and a proliferation of accommodation that would be considered too small and lacking in basic amenities for full time habitation (such as providing secure food storage space or ventilated cooking areas).
+Because it is only supposed to be temporary it is often lacking in basic amenities with shared kitchen and / or bathroom facilities for a floor of people which often result in people washing dishes in toilet sinks, cooking in areas with no ventillation, and lacking access to fridge / freezer space.
 New Zealand has ended up with a proliferation of slum building infrastructure that was 'only supposed to be temporary' - for tourists or students.
+New Zealand is now looking at renting this sort of 'dormitory-style' accommodation to 'professionals' outside term time (Iles, J., 2018).